Laura Daniel

-Laura Daniel (born 1990) is an actress and comedian from New Zealand.
+Laura Daniel (born 25 November 1990) is an actress and comedian from New Zealand.

+Career

 She currently reports on television show Seven Sharp.
 Previously, she has starred in the television series Funny Girls and Jono and Ben.
-She has been in a relationship with fellow comedian Joseph Moore with whom she performs as the comedy duo Two Hearts.
-The couple were married in December 2022.

 She has also worked on 7 Days.
 She was the voice of Riley in the animated television series The Barefoot Bandits and has performed in theater and musical theater productions.
 Daniel also sang "This Is For My Girls" with Teuila Blakely, Daisy Lawless, Lucy Lawless, Saraid Cameron, Kimberley Crossman, Kura Forrester, and Ilah Cooper.

-Daniel won series 2 of Taskmaster NZ in 2021.
+Daniel won series 2 of Taskmaster New Zealand in 2021.
 The same year she appeared on the panel show Patriot Brains.

+She is a big fan of the Eurovision Song Contest and has campaigned for New Zealand to take part.

 In 2023, Daniel appeared on Guy Montgomery's Guy Mont-Spelling Bee.

+Personal life

+She is in a relationship with fellow comedian Joseph Moore with whom she performs as the comedy duo Two Hearts.
+The couple were married in December 2022.